pratyakshsahariya-blip/CPU-SIM-PRACTICAL/README.md

    As we can see now our New Machine is also created successfully and currently has no content.

    1.1.
 Now we will be moving towards creating Hardware Modules :
-       To create Hardware Modules we will go to Modify Menu at the top left corner.
+       To create Hardware Modules we will go to Modify Menu at the top left corner and click on Hardware Modules.

    <img width="1440" height="900" alt="image" src="https://github.com/user-attachments/assets/b152a20f-90c7-4202-8bb1-5cf316481dfe" />